foijord/SparseTexture/README.md

+# UPDATE
+Scroll to the bottom for 2 runs using Windows11 24H2.
+Both AMD and NVIDIA bind performance has been greatly improved with this version of Win11, but most significantly, the bind times are not increasing with increased coverage.

 # Vulkan Sparse Texture Binding Performance
 Sparse resources in Vulkan enable virtual texture systems, often called giga-textures, by allowing applications to bind memory pages to large images on demand.
 This approach is ideal for managing massive textures efficiently, but its effectiveness depends on the speed and concurrency of binding operations.
 If binding tiles to a sparse image via **vkQueueBindSparse** is slow and blocking, sparse resources become impractical for real-time applications like virtual texturing in games or rendering engines.